-With an aging population, many of us are finding ourselves in caregiving roles for loved ones.
+With an aging population, many of us are finding ourselves in care giving roles for loved ones.
 Many times, these roles are filled by spouses and/or adult children and these responsibilities can come on suddenly.
-It is important that family caregivers remember to care for themselves to avoid getting burnt out.
+It is important that family caregivers remember to care for themselves by reducing caregiver stress.
 Below, please find some ideas on how to prevent caregiver burnout.

 Everyone needs a break sometimes:

 As a family caregiver, it is important to set some regular time to relax in order to be an effective caregiver for the long run.
-Asking friends or family members to assist is a good way to take a break from the stresses of caregiving.
-You may also want to consider calling a professional caregiving agency to assist.
+Asking friends or family members to assist is a good way of reducing caregiver stress.
+You may also want to consider calling a professional care giving agency to assist.
 A Homemade Plan offers respite care services which allow you to take breaks as needed with the peace of mind that your loved one is being cared for.
 We have families who use our respite service for a week or two while they are on vacation, periodically as needed, or by having an on-going schedule to give breaks on a more regular basis.